Becoming an official is easy and fun!

 Officiating in Tasmania

-Technical Officials play an important role in the conduct of swim meets and Swimming Tasmania is committed to providing the support and recognition to our Officials to keep them on pool deck and involved in our sport.
+Technical Officials play an important role in the conduct of swim meets.
+Swimming Tasmania is committed to providing the support and recognition to our Officials to keep them involved in our sport.

 Tasmanian Technical Officials are trained and assessed under the guidelines of Swimming Australia's National Officiating Program.
 Further information on accreditation is under the relevant section below.